bologer/anycomment.io/readme.txt

 * Fixed AnyComment logo design in the footer of comments, #249 (credits @artikus11)
 * Fixed issue when social icons could be not well aligned when custom designed is used and global font size is bigger then usual, #250 (credits @artikus11)
 * Corrected description for reCAPTCHA integration about "Invisible" type, #264 (credits @LDSgent)
+* Fixed issue when email queue table was having incorrect structure which caused issue with email notifications, #266

 = 0.0.65 – 22.10.2018 =